 Surgical orthodontics is a type of orthodontic treatment used to correct severe cases.
 Just as orthodontics repositions teeth, surgical orthodontics (also known as orthognathic surgery) corrects jaw irregularites to improve the patient's ability to chew, speak, and breathe and for improved facial appearance.
 Moving the jaws also moves the teeth, so braces are always performed in conjunction with jaw correction.This helps make sure teeth are in their proper positions after surgery.
 If you need surgical orthodontics, Dr. Jarosz will work with an oral and maxillofacial surgeon to ensure that you receive the best care possible.

 When might surgical orthodontics be needed?

-Dr. Lohner will consider surgical orthodontic treatment for non-growing adult patients with extremely improper bites and those with facial esthetic concerns.
+Dr. Jarosz will consider surgical orthodontic treatment for non-growing adult patients with extremely improper bites and those with facial esthetic concerns.
 Jaw growth is usually completed by age 16 for girls and 18 for boys.
 All growth must be completed before surgery can be performed, however, the pre-surgical tooth movements can begin one to two years prior to these ages.
 Sometimes camouflage orthodontics can mask an extreme skeletal problem and decrease the need for surgery, or decrease the amount of surgery.

 How do I know if I need orthognathic surgery?

 Dr. Jarosz can tell you if orthognathic surgery is needed as part of your treatment.
 Depending on the severity of your case and the alignment of your jaw, you may or may not need surgery.

 How does orthognathic surgery work?